The Bankrate promise

 Also signed by President George W. Bush, the College Cost Reduction and Access Act of 2007 resulted in several major milestones.

-The act pledged to reduce interest rates over a five-year period and increased the Pell Grant program’s funding by $11.4 billion.
+The act pledged to reduce interest rates over five years and increased the Pell Grant program’s funding by $11.4 billion.
 In addition, both the Income-Based Repayment Program and the Public Service Loan Forgiveness Program (PSLF) were born to make student loan repayment more manageable.

 2010: FFELP is eliminated